 Either way offences

 An either way offence is an offence that can be heard either in the magistrates’ court or in the Crown Court.
 The magistrate must decide whether to keep the case or send it to the Crown Court.
-Magistrates can only order imprisonment for up to six months for each offence that a person stands accused of, and no more than a total of 12 months for a combination of more than one offence.
+Magistrates can only order imprisonment for up to twelve months for each offence that a person stands accused of, and no more than a total of 12 months for a combination of more than one offence.
 Magistrates can also order community sentences, bans, and fines.
 Therefore, when deciding whether they are able to try an ‘either way’ case summarily, or send it to the Crown Court, the magistrate must decide whether their sentencing powers are adequate in the circumstances.
 They must also consider whether there are any unusual legal, procedural, or factual complexities.

 If a magistrate believes that the defendant is likely to receive a longer prison sentence than they have the power to order, or that the case is complex, they must send the case to be heard in the Crown Court.
 If the magistrate believes that they have adequate sentencing power to hear the case, they must then give the defendant the choice of whether the case is heard in the Crown Court or the magistrates’ court.
 If you are facing this difficult decision, speak to a criminal defence solicitor to obtain specialist advice.